quantum-kite/kite/docs/installation.md

 ```

 This first example calculates the density of states (DOS) of pure graphene.
-To obtain the file with the DOS-data, you need to [post-process][kitetools] the output:
+To obtain the file with the DOS-data, you need to [post-process][kitetools] the output with a tool

 ``` bash
 ../tools/build/KITE-tools graphene_lattice-output.h5
 ```

-For more details refer to the [Tutorial][tutorial].
+that generates the appropriata data file.
+For more details refer to the [tutorial][tutorial].

 !!! info